 Urologists are professional physicians that specialize in the diagnosis and treatment of infection or condition involving the male reproductive system and urinary tract diseases in both men and women.

 The urinary tract includes kidneys, uterus, bladder, urethra and adrenal glands.
 If a general physician suspects any infection on these internal organs, the patients may be referred to a urologist.

-Symptoms that indicate that you should see a Urologist are –
+What are symptoms that indicate that you should see a Urologist?

 - Frequent urination and or burning pain while urinating

 - Traces of blood in the urine (hematuria)